 Curry leaves - 2 springs

 Mustard + Urad dal - 1/2 tsp

 Method to prepare

 Normally we pressure cook Toor dal for Sambar and Rasam together.
 If you are cooking Rasam alone, ensure you cook with enough water to get a well cooked dal.

 Soak tamarind in water and extract the juice.

 Once the dal is well cooked and mashed, in a bowl mix the dal, tamarind juice along with chopped tomatoes.
-Add salt, curry leaves and coriander leaves.
-Add required amount of water.
+Add salt, curry leaves, and coriander leaves.
+Add the required amount of water.

-Pressure cook for 1 whistle.Crush garlic along with the red chillies and curry leaves.
+Pressure cook for 1 whistle.Crush garlic along with the red chilies and curry leaves.
 This adds more flavour to the rasam.

 Heat a pan with oil.
 Temper with the seasonings.
 Then add rasam powder.
 Fry for a min and gently add the boiled rasam.
 Bring to a boil and remove.